buehler/mse-master-thesis/sections/04_concept.md

 This section gives a description of the required concept to create trust between distant parties in the mesh.
 It further briefly describes considered technologies and their limitations.

+## Additional Requirements

+Past work has defined functional and non-functional requirements for the common identity and the Distributed Authentication Mesh [@buehler:DistAuthMesh ch.
+4; @buehler:CommonIdentity ch.
+4].
+The same requirements hold for this work as well.
+However, the following requirements are added to the list of requirements:

+Additional **functional requirements**:

+- The proxy, given it has the required key material, is able to create mTLS connections.
+- The proxy has access to the public certificates of all participants he may communicate with.
+- Communication between the mesh participants is encrypted (even if in the same trust zone).

+Additional **non-functional requirements**:

+- Without a contract, two trust zones cannot communicate with each other.
+- Contracts only contain non-critical information.
+- The contracts can be fetched by any participating contract provider.

+Both functional and non-functional requirements extend the existing requirements and still hold for the whole solution.
+The additional requirements allow the mesh to be as secure as possible when communicating with participants from other trust zones.
+Furthermore, they allow the mesh to encrypt communication within the same trust zone.

 ## Sign and Distribute Contracts between Participants

 This section shows how a contract between two parts of the authentication mesh can be created and distributed.
 To enable the authentication mesh to be truly distributed, the PKI of each trust zone must have a contract to create trust between them.
 Since each PKI creates its own root certificate, other PKIs must be able to verify and trust the root CA of other PKIs.